josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 from foundations_orbit import DataContract
 ```

 Next, add these two lines of code to the `train(...)` function in `model.py`.
-This should be around line 43.
 Insert this after the line `# insert DataContract creation code here #`, which should be around line 42
 ```python
     # insert DataContract creation code here #
     dc = DataContract("my_contract", x_train)